 ingredients for one-pot lasagna soup

-How to make Easy Lasagna Soup
+How to make lasagna soup

 Detailed instructions and measurements are listed in the recipe card at the bottom of this page.